WrighterX/interlib/README.md

 Equip yourself for whatever you have at hand.

 ## Examples
-To import the library into your project, include the following line:
+To import the library into your code, include the following line:

 ```python
 import interlib